LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_local_array.rst

 The local tile indices are properly computed and passed to the lambda expressions as a result of the ``RAJA::Offsets`` types that appear in the lambda statement types.
-The ``RAJA::statement::Lambda`` type for each lambda shows the two ways to specify the local tile index args; we can use an ``Offsets`` statement for each argument, or include multiple segment ids in one statement.
+The ``RAJA::statement::Lambda`` type for each lambda shows the two ways to specify the local tile index arguments; we can use an ``Offsets`` statement for each argument, or include multiple segment ids in one statement.
 Lastly, there is only one entry in the parameter tuple in this case, the local tile array.
 The placeholders in the previous example are not needed.

 .. note:: In this example, we need all five arguments in each lambda
           expression so the lambda expression argument lists are the same.
-Another use case for the template parameter argument specification just described is to be able to pass only the arguments used in a lambda expression; i.e., different lambdas may have different argument lists.
+Another use case for the template parameter argument specification described here is to be able to pass only the arguments used in a lambda expression.
+In particular when we use multiple lambda expressions to represent a kernel, each lambda can have a different argument lists from the others.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ``RAJA::expt::launch`` Variants